JosephRMB/Red-Vs-Blue-Project-/README.md

 - Use a YAML script to setup the BlueBox Elk-Stack host.
 Verify the Capstone Metasploitable's DVWA is available

-3. Setup Filebeat and Metric Beat using YAML (ansible playbooks) on the Capstone and RedBox configuring them to send data to the Elk-Stack host.
+3. Setup Filebeat and Metric Beat using YAML (ansible playbooks) on the Capstone and its DVWA configuring them to send data to the Elk-Stack host.

 4. Verify the functionality of Kibana by plugging in sample log data.